‘Why are we here?’ 4 takeaways from the Fla. special session.

 Democrats proposed an amendment that would have exempted businesses with fewer than 100 employees from the law leveling fines.

-“This is a pro-business exemption so they don’t have to face fines and fees from the broad government overreach in this bill,” Rep. Carlos Guillermo-Smith (D) said on the House floor.
+“This is a pro-business exemption, so they don’t have to face fines and fees from the broad government overreach in this bill,” state Rep. Carlos Guillermo Smith (D) said on the House floor.

-“If they follow the law, they will not have to worry about penalties,” Rep. Erin Grall (R) responded.
+“If they follow the law, they will not have to worry about penalties,” state Rep. Erin Grall (R) responded.

 The amendment failed.